Is VBAC illegal? Is homebirth illegal?

 It is legal to have a hospital VBAC in all 50 states.

-If someone has told you that VBAC is illegal, they are either misinformed or are outright lying to you.
+If someone has told you that VBAC is illegal, they are either misinformed or they are intentionally misleading you for a variety of reasons.
 Ask them to show you the law.
 This is something you should be able to easily look up through a google search.
 You won’t find it because it doesn’t exist.

 Linda Bennett, a retired midwife, clarifies the issue: